Updated: 3 days ago

-In the course of my 20-plus career in banking regulation and advisory, and now through my firm Gen Advisory, I have seen too many “high-octane” workplace cultures in the finance sector.
+In the course of banking industry and regulatory career, and now through my firm Gen Advisory, I have seen too many “high-octane” workplace cultures in the finance sector.

 The great strength of ADI cultures – competitive, ambitious, hardworking people – can also be the sector’s shortcoming with mental health.
 The sector cannot afford to have employees who are reluctant to raise mental-health issues, fearful it will hurt their career.

 We need bankers who are confident to raise mental-health issues in the workplace if they arise, and ADIs that support them.
 And financial-services organisations that understand how mental health can affect their customers during COVID-19 and beyond.